ambreashwini/DataPipeline/README.md

        }'
    ```

-# Note -
-Use the following checklist to remove resources to avoid incurring unnecessary costs:
-- Delete the S3 bucket and its contents.
-- Delete the DynamoDB table.
-- Delete the Lambda function and associated logs.
-- Delete IAM roles and policies.

 # Verification of infrastructure deployment:
 1. List functions - `aws lambda list-functions | grep project-data-pipeline`
 2. List buckets - `aws s3 ls `